xclax/pop-movies/README.md

 # pop-movies

-To run this project generate an API Key at https://developers.themoviedb.org and put it in the api_key field of strings.xml file.
+To run this project generate an API Key at https://developers.themoviedb.org and change it in the gradle.properties file.